jfischoff/jfischoff.github.io/data/blog/introducing-hasql-queue.md

 The reason `hasql-queue` gives up after some number of attempts is to prevent an error inducing entry from stopping dequeue progress.

-The `failed` payloads can be retrieved with `failures` function and permanently removed with the `delete` function.
+The `failed` payloads can be retrieved with the `failures` function and permanently removed with the `delete` function.

 # Benchmarks